FabricioFodi/VueJs/README.md

 ## Iniciar

-Para iniciar o projeto é necessário executar os comandos em terminais diferentes To start the project it is necessary to execute the commands in different terminals
+Para iniciar o projeto é necessário executar os comandos em terminais diferentes.

+To start the project it is necessary to execute the commands in different terminals.

 Vite
 ```sh